-No. Your child's education will be based at their usual place of residence but there are many learning opportunities in the wider community which you would incorporate in your child's program.
+No. Your child's home education must be primarily based at their usual place of residence but there are many learning opportunities in the wider community which you would incorporate in your child's program.

 A parent, or a registered teacher who is engaged or employed by the parent, can teach the home educated child.
 However, the person recognised by the HEU as the 'applicant' is legally responsible for ensuring that the child receives a high quality education, irrespective of whoever else may actually teach part of the child's program.

 Yes.
-An education advisor at HEU will be able to offer suggestions, directions and some resource information as you prepare the application.
-Quite a bit of this information is posted to you when you request an application form and is available in the Planning section.
+An education officer at HEU will be able to offer suggestions, directions and some resource information as you prepare the application.
+Information may also be posted to you when you request an application form available in the planning section.

-Under s.208 of the EGPA 2006 the parent is to provide a summary of the educational program or learning philosophy to be used for the home education of their child.
+Under section 208 of the Education (General Provisions) Act 2006 the parent is to provide a summary of the educational program to be used for the home education of their child.

-To enable the chief executive or their delegate to be reasonably satisfied that the parent can meet this condition, documentation is required about the proposed educational program or how the chosen learning philosophy is to be implemented to meet the child's education needs for the coming year.
+To enable the chief executive or their delegate to be reasonably satisfied that the parent can meet this condition, documentation is required about how the proposed educational program is to be implemented to meet the child's education needs for the coming year.

 1. This documentation should show evidence of a high-quality education that: